How Do We Taste What We Eat?

 What About Those Bumps?

 Many people think that the bumps on the tongue are the taste buds.
-This is incorrect.
+This needs to be corrected.
 Taste buds exist in groups of 50-250 inside the little "bumps" on our tongues, called papillae.
 There are four different types of papillae, two concentrated towards the front half of the mouth and two towards the back of the mouth.

 However, these four types of papillae do not indicate four discrete areas of taste.
 Although perhaps more sensitive to one taste over others, all taste buds can detect all basic tastes.